 4. Go Outside

 Being outside calms the mind, enhances learning and creativity, boosts mood, and can even increase kindness.
-It is my instant fix for a bad day and it is great for kids going through a cognitive leap.
+It is my instant fix for a bad day and it is great for kids going through a growth spurt or a cognitive leap.

 When kids are learning new skills a lot of time is spent concentrating — whether we see it or it is happening under the surface.
 The perfect break from that kind of intense thinking is big motor movement.
 Running around, a walk on a trail, letting off steam at the playground — anything that gets them moving in a green space will help dispel their crankiness.